OceanographyforEveryone/OpenCTD/README.md

 Andrew has used this [MightyOhn Geiger Counter Kit](http://mightyohm.com/blog/products/geiger-counter/) and this [Mega Menorah 9000 Soldering Kit](http://shop.evilmadscientist.com/productsmenu/756) to teach basic soldering skills to students from ages 10 to 65.

 Arduino is a relatively intuitive coding environment, but it can still seem daunting to first-time users.
-Practically, we have already created the code you will need to run the OpencTD, but it is extremely beneficial, particularly for end users, to understand what the software is doing.
+Practically, we have already created the code you will need to run the OpenCTD, but it is extremely beneficial, particularly for end users, to understand what the software is doing.
 The book [Environmental Monitoring with Arduino: Building Simple Devices to Collect Data About the World Around Us](http://amzn.to/28JBqOI) is short, easy to understand, and will also provide you with some ideas for expanding your inventory of open-source environmental sensors.

 ### 2.0 Project Status